 Who we Are

-rewarding educational experience that helps children learn how to create a better world for all.
-Through our programs each child develops positive human aspects and attributes.
+Tunas Cerdas Gemilang Foundation offers an individual, supportive, challenging and caring environment and services for every development of children’s education.
+Our program is a fun, interesting and useful educational experience that helps children learn how to create a better world for all.
+Through our program, each child develops positive human aspects and attributes.

 A community of non-biased, creative children curious to discover new horizons, be self disciplined, responsible and flexible.